Looking for the best monitor size for gaming? You’ve come to the right place!

-If you’re a resolution junkie looking for unrivalled immersion, 4K monitors are your best bet.
+If you’re a resolution junkie looking for unrivaled immersion, 4K monitors are your best bet.
 They deliver roughly 8 million pixels for crazy high PPI, and you’re guaranteed pixel-perfect clarity whether you game on PC or console.

 Do note, however, that not all games support 4K.
 In addition, you’ll have to spend a pretty penny for a respectable model.
-But if you’re set on moving forward, a 30” monitor delivers unrivalled 4K immersion that’ll leave you stunned.
+But if you’re set on moving forward, a 30” monitor delivers unrivaled 4K immersion that’ll leave you stunned.
 Plus, with a large 30” screen, it’s quite possibly the best screen size for gaming on the market.

 The Verdict: Choose a 30” monitor for 4K resolution.
 You can find a list of the best 4K monitors here.